geier/pycarddav/README.rst

 - *pyCardDAV* can only use one addressbook resource at the moment
 - *pyCardDAV* is read-only for now
 - *pyCardDAV* is only tested against davical
-- your password is stored in cleartext in the configfile file
+- your password is stored in cleartext in the config file

 Installation
 ------------
 Move pc-query and pycardsyncer to some folder in your PATH.
 Copy and edit the supplied pycard.conf.sample file (default location is ~/.pycard/pycard.conf).
-Beware that it only you can access this file if you have untrusted users on your machine, since the password is stored in cleartext.
+Beware that only you can access this file, if you have untrusted users on your machine, since the password is stored in cleartext.